The Dr Greg Wells Undergraduate Essay and Dissertation Prizes

 The Centre for the Study of the Renaissance is pleased to confer the Dr Greg Wells prizes upon scholarly work of outstanding merit, quality and value in the field of Medieval and Renaissance Studies.

-Three separate prizes will be awarded by the Centre to undergraduates of outstanding academic merit, based at the University of Warwick: one award will be at intermediate-year level, and one at final-year level, for an essay of between 2000 and 5000 words, on any subject within the broader scope of Medieval or Renaissance studies.
-A third award is reserved for an undergraduate dissertation in the same field.
-The awards include a prize of £50 each.
-The prizes will be announced and given out at a suitable departmental function during the Summer Graduation ceremony period.
+Three separate prizes will be awarded by the Centre to undergraduates of outstanding academic merit, based at the University of Warwick: one award will be at intermediate-year level, and one at final-year level, for an essay of between 2000 and 5000 words, on any subject within the broader scope of Medieval or Renaissance studies (£100 each).
+A third award is reserved for an undergraduate dissertation in the same field, the prize for this award being £150.
+Due to the postponement of the Summer 2021 graduation ceremonies, the winners will be announced and certificates / prize money sent out directly to individuals.

 Conditions of entry